[wpml_language_selector_widget]

 Staging

-However, for follicular lymphoma (FL), an FL International Prognostic Index (FLIPI) is used that considers risk factors to categorize patients as low (0-1 factor), intermediate (2 factors), and high (3-5 factors) risk.
+However, for follicular lymphoma (FL), the FL International Prognostic Index (FLIPI) is used to categorize patients as low (0-1 factor), intermediate (2 factors), and high (3-5 factors) risk.
 Factors include nodal sites (>4 lymph nodes), age (>60 years), serum marker (elevated LDH), staging (advanced Ann Arbor classification stage III-IV), and hemoglobin (<12 mg/dL) For patients requiring treatment, a revised FLIPI2 score incorporating beta-2-microglobulin, diameter of the largest lymph node, bone marrow involvement, and hemoglobin levels is available.
-An example of NHL staging by body location/involvement is also shown below.3,7
+An example of NHL staging by extent of disease and lymph node involvement is shown below.3,7

 2. Paquin AR, Oyogoa E, McMurry HS, Kartika T, West M, Shatzel JJ.
 The diagnosis and management of suspected lymphoma in general practice.
 Eur J Hematol.
 2023;110:3-13. doi:10.1111/ejh.13863